bneijt/autotrash/README.md

 Development
 ===========

-The `autotrash` command is created as an entryscript by setuptools, so you can't directly run autotrash from the module at the moment.
-The main implementation is in `src/app.py` so the following will work:
+The `autotrash` command is created as a script, using `poetry` you can run the current implementation using:

-    PYTHONPATH=src python3 -m autotrash.app --help

-Since Python 2 is end of life, I have decided to nolonger support that and I'm using type annotations throughout the code.
-This will cause an attempt to run autotrash code in [Python 2 to give syntax errors](https://github.com/bneijt/autotrash/issues/19).

-Using `pipenv` you can easily enter a shell where `autotrash` is installed:
+    poetry run autotrash

+Or by using the shell:

-    pipenv shell
+    poetry shell
     autotrash --help

-or directly with

-    pipenv run autotrash --help
+All pull requests and master builds are tested using github actions.